 Around the world, women and girls face significant obstacles to their full and equal participation in society.

-Yet around the globe, women and girls face significant obstacles stemming from discrimination, legal barriers, and cultural norms.
 Women and girls bear the brunt of negative consequences from poverty, conflict, and climate change, but their voices and views are often excluded from leadership and decision-making structures.
 Studies have shown that the full inclusion of women at all levels of society grows economies, prevents conflict, and builds sustainable peace, all of which benefit the national security of the United States.

 Call on Congress to support legislative initiatives that support the health, rights, and political and economic empowerment of women and girls, promote their access to education at all levels, address gender-based violence, and promote women in peacebuilding efforts.